UppaJung/loss/posts/pilot6/index.md

     - (proposed by Serge)
     - Goes at the end of each scenario before the tell us more.

- - if PIN or password changed, who changed it?

 ### Changes for analysis
  - Merge graphs for accounts when same questions asked for email, social, and financial